-- The income class of a fund pays out dividends and other income as cash, directly into your broker or bank account, with luck shortly after the fund’s distribution date.
+- The income class of a fund pays out dividends and other income as cash.
+The money goes directly into your broker or bank account – with any luck shortly after the fund’s distribution date.

 A welcome morale boost it is, too.
-If you’re in the withdrawal phase of your investment life (that is, you’re a spender!) then these income units are for you.
+If you’re in the withdrawal phase of your investment life (that is, you’re a spender!) then income units are typically for you.

 - The accumulation class does not shower you with lovely money.
-Instead it hangs on to your dues and reinvests them directly back into the fund – buying more shares and compounding your return.
+Instead it hangs on to your dues and reinvests them directly back into the fund.
+This buys you more shares and compounds your return.

 Accumulation units defeat the enemy within

-You can reinvest dividends paid out from income units, too, but you’re always prey to the temptation to divert them into some shorter-term cause, like having fun right now.
+You can reinvest dividends paid out from income units, too, but you’re always prey to the temptation to divert them into some shorter-term cause.
+(Such as having fun right now.)

 The advantage of accumulation units is that the devil-in-you has no chance to make mischief.
-The income is rolled up into the runaway snowball of future wealth, and you’ll barely even miss it.
+The income is rolled up into the runaway snowball of future wealth.
+You’ll barely even miss it.